Hua Hin, Thailand's Royal Beach Resort

 In 1928, King Rama VII built Klai Kangwon (Far From Worries) Palace which remains until this today an official royal residence.
 It is still frequently used by members of the royal family and is open to the public for visits.

-Hua Hin continued to develop in its own leisurely way, both as an aristocratic resort with the added attraction of an 18-hole golf course, and as a fishing port.
-The Railway Hotel, today's Sofitel Central Hua Hin, was built by the State Railways of Thailand in 1923 in the architectural style of old Siam.
-Many of Bangkok's rich and famous built their own beachfront summer homes to the north and south along the curving sandy bay, enjoying leisurely family weekends in a resort which has maintained its unique identity.
+Hua Hin continued to develop in its own leisurely way, both as an aristocratic resort with the added attraction of one of Asia's first 18-hole golf courses, and as a fishing port.
+The Railway Hotel, today's Centara Grand Beach Resort & Villas Hua Hin, was built by the State Railways of Thailand in 1923 in the architectural style of old Siam.
+Many of Bangkok's rich and famous built their own beachfront summer homes to the north and south along the curving sandy bay, enjoying **leisurely family weekends*8 in a resort that has maintained its unique identity.

-Besides sun-filled days on the mile-long beach there are leisure activities for the whole family from watersports to golf.
+Besides sun-filled days on the long beach there are leisure activities for the whole family from watersports (especially kite-boarding has become popular in recent years) to golf.
 The area around the town let's you discover fabulous parks and peaks, caves and waterfalls.

-In the evening the winding roads with a great variety of shops make a great stroll.
-And the restaurants built on stilts into the sea offer superb seafood in the legendary and unsurpassed preparation of the Thai cuisine.
+In the evening the winding roads with a great variety of shops, restaurants and nightlife establishments make for an interesting and relaxing stroll.
+And the seaside restaurants built on stilts into the sea offer superb seafood in the legendary and unsurpassed preparation of the Thai cuisine, at still very affordable prices.

 Hua Hin has all the ingredients for a very special holiday experience.